PotatoMaaan/qbtrs/README.md

 # qbtrs
-A qbittorrent cli program focused on ease of use and simplicity
+A qbittorrent cli client focused on ease of use and simplicity